-Breaking bread – ‘Breaking bread’ (or ‘Communion’ or the ‘Lords Supper’, as some people call it) is something that we do because Jesus told us to.
-As we break and share the bread, drink the wine and pray together it reminds us of the significance of Jesus’ death – the broken bread reminds us of his body broken on the cross and the wine reminds us of his blood, he died so that we could be friends with God.
+Breaking bread – ‘Breaking bread’ (or ‘Communion’ or the ‘Lords Supper’, as some people call it) is something we do because Jesus told us to.
+As we break and share the bread, drink the wine and pray together it reminds us of the significance of Jesus’ death – the broken bread reminds us of His body broken on the cross and the wine reminds us of His blood, He died so that we could be friends with God.
 This simple meal also reminds us of our covenant with God made possible through Christ’s death and resurrection.

-The talk – More often than not we make time in our meetings to listen to someone talk from the Bible ‘the sermon’.
-This is very important to us, as the Bible is God’s written means of communication with us, helping us to understand how he thinks and what he likes, like a letter from our heavenly Father.
+The talk – During our meetings we listen to someone giving a talk from the Bible – ‘the sermon’.
+This is very important to us, as the Bible is God’s written means of communication with us, helping us to understand how He thinks and what He likes, like a letter from our heavenly Father.
 The Bible is our handbook for life.

 Service format – We recognize that Christians who visit or live here in Spain come from various denominational and cultural backgrounds; therefore we aim to provide a flexible and relevant Sunday programme that will be both devotional and practical for all who choose to worship with us